-The weekly readings, lectures and assignments below satisfy US learning outcomes by introducing key elements of European languages for study and analysis (1), assigning individual and group research projects to supplement coursework with additional relevant cultural materials based on students’ individual interests (1,2), and offer culturally specific reading and viewing materials in European languages that raise questions about 20th-century and contemporary European societies (1,2,3).
+The weekly readings, lectures and assignments below satisfy University Studies learning outcomes by introducing key elements of European languages for study and analysis (1), assigning individual and group research projects to supplement coursework with additional relevant cultural materials based on students’ individual interests (1,2), and offer culturally specific reading and viewing materials in European languages that raise questions about 20th-century and contemporary European societies (1,2,3).
 Each activity or assignment is marked with the number relevant to it.

 Week 1: Begin readings in general linguistics: Language families and history of (Indo-) European and other languages.
-(1, 3) Film: The Universal Language.
-(1,3) Basic vocabulary and phrases in Esperanto.
-(1,2,3) First reaction paper on initial contact with a new language.
-(2, 3).
+(1, 3)

 Week 2: Phonetics and phonology.
-Esperanto phonetics, and basic conversation practice (hobbies, weather, emotions).
-(1, 3) Researching and sharing learning resources (online, phone apps, books etc.).
-Visit to language lab.
-Reaction paper on researching materials in the language lab.
-(2).
+Learning the International Phonetic Alphabet (2).
+Watch the film The Universal Language, as a point of departure for a discussion how European linguistic community have evolved both organically and artificially.
+Short reaction paper on the need and/or relevance of Esperanto in contemporary Europe: is the idea of creating an artificial international language to act as a neutral vehicle for communication still a good idea?
+Why or why not?
+(1, 3).

-Week 3: Morphology and syntax.
-(1,3) Esperanto prefixes and suffixes.
-More Esperanto conversation practice, and basic writing exercise/reaction paper in Esperanto.
+Week 3: Morphology.
+(1,3) Individual research on language lab materials, online resources and online apps for language learning, summarized in a reaction paper on the following topic: How is foreign language learning changing through information technologies?
 (2)

-Week 4: Semantics.
-Abstract nouns in Esperanto.
-First unit test on linguistics, with an open book section in/on Esperanto.
+Week 4: Syntax.
+First unit test on introductory linguistics, with essay questions on cultural materials presented in class.
 (1, 2, 3)

 Week 5: Germanic languages: introduction, history.
-(1, 3) Begin work in phrasebook in German and in Teach Yourself Series and independently researched sources (2).
-Reaction paper on first contact with elements of German language and culture (1, 2, 3).
+(1, 3) Begin work in phrasebook in German, in Teach Yourself Series, and in independently researched sources (2).
+Reaction paper on first contact with elements of German language and culture (1, 2, 3): How has a basic introduction in linguistics aided in your first attempts at learning this language, if at all?
+Analyze and discuss the ways that a better understanding of basic elements of general linguistics might be of use to university language learners.

 Week 6: Parallel-text German short story.
 (1, 3) German film: “Goodbye, Lenin!”
-(1, 3) Basic German phrases from the film.
-Reaction paper on the film and/or short story.
+(1, 3) Discussion of the post-Cold War transition and its effect on contemporary European cultural identities.
+Reaction paper on the film that discusses this key ideological and paradigmatic shift from a state-directed socialist economy to a free-market civil society: Express your opinion on a specific element in the film.
+For example: was the film an accurate or convincing representation of this transition?
 (1, 3).
 Begin with Swedish in phrasebook, comparing with German section (2).

 Week 7: Basic Swedish phrases and vocabulary: songs in Swedish.
 (2) Learning narrative/reaction paper on learning German and Swedish consecutively and/or simultaneously: does it work for you?
+What kinds of materials are most useful in facilitating/accelerating the language learning process )books, online websites or videos, mobile apps)?
 (3) Second open-book test on German and Swedish languages and cultural materials (1, 3).

 Week 8: Romance languages: comparisons of etymology and morphology.
 (1, 3) Comparison exercises in phrasebook.
 (2) Readings from The Romance Languages: A Historical Introduction.
 (1, 3) Begin work with EuRom5 book and website: www.eurom5.com (2)

 Week 9: Continue readings from The Romance Languages (1, 3) and EuRom5 book (2).
-Watch one film from collection of Romance-language films in the language lab, and write a reaction paper.
+Watch one film from collection of Romance-language films in the language lab (ex.
+Walter Salles’ Behind the Sun), and write a reaction paper on a pertinent topic as represented in the film: e.g., economic inequality/class difference, illiteracy/literacy, the challenges of cultural translation, or cycles of violence and revenge in and beyond Europe.
+Identify and discuss a topic, arguing your opinion.
+Example: Can violence be eliminated from ethnically and linguistically diverse communities?
 (1, 2, 3)